build-canaries/clj-cctray/README.md

 ## Map keys

 - `:name`
-  The name of the project exactly as it appeared in the xml file.

-- `:project-name`
-  The normalised name of the project.
+  The name of the project.

-- `:stage`
-  For ThoughtWorks Go parsed projects this will be the normalised stage name.

-- `:job`
-  For ThoughtWorks Go parsed projects this will be the normalised job name.

 - `:activity`
   The current state of the project as a keyword.
 Either `:sleeping`, `:building` or `:checking-modifications`.